 Partner locations in Paris for our restored pianos

-The Mahler Music Library (20-21) being developed with the Royaumont Foundation
+The Mahler Music Library (21-22) under development with the Royaumont Foundation.

-We are looking - thanks to the association's network and word of mouth - for other places…
+We are looking for other places thanks to the association's network and word of mouth from other places.